 CAUTION: Do not block, push objects into, or allow dust to accumulate in the air vents.
-Doing so can damage the computer or cause a fire.
+Do not store your computer in a low-airflow environment, such as a closed briefcase, while it is running.
+Restricting the airflow can damage the computer or cause a fire.